Trigger warning: Trigger warning for descriptions of abuse and sex-related topics.

 Pornography is actively spreading harmful misinformation about sex.
 In fact, one study suggests that the more someone consumes porn, the more sexually illiterate they tend to become.Wright, P. J., Tokunaga, R. S., Herbenick, D., & Paul, B. (2021).
 Pornography vs. sexual science: The role of pornography use and dependency in U.S. teenagers’ sexual illiteracy., 1-22. doi:10.1080/03637751.2021.1987486Copy

-Just like cigarette commercials often show healthy people puffing away rather than showing the cancer-causing potential, porn is frequently offering a completely warped and unrealistic idea of what healthy sex and relationships are really like.
+Just like cigarette commercials often show healthy people puffing away instead of highlighting the cancer-causing potential, porn frequently offers a warped view.
+It presents an unrealistic idea of what healthy sex and relationships are really like.

 Toxic content

-These studies also found that despite the levels of violence and aggression, the targets were almost always portrayed as responding with pleasure or neutrality.
+Studies found that, despite violence and aggression, targets were almost always portrayed as responding with pleasure or neutrality.
 What type of message does that send to young people who turn to porn to learn about sex?

 In addition to the abusive behaviors consistently shown in porn, porn often promotes a number of other problematic sexual narratives.
 Porn sites are full of videos that not only portray but normalize and fetishize incest, unequal power dynamics, and a variety of situations where marginalized or vulnerable people are abused or taken advantage of.

-For example, porn often presents sexual orientation or gender identity as a fetish, dehumanizing those who are not cisgender or heterosexual rather than normalizing them as people deserving of equal love and respect.
-Whether using degrading slurs to describe transgender people, or the common theme of “girl on girl” content that’s actually catered to the male gaze, porn regularly exploits those in the LGBTQ+ community and caricaturizes, mischaracterizes, and co-opts their experiences as entertaining fetishes rather than legitimate lived experiences.
+For example, porn often presents sexual orientation or gender identity as a fetish.
+It dehumanizes those who are not cisgender or heterosexual.
+Instead of normalizing them, it fails to recognize them as people deserving equal love and respect.
+Whether using degrading slurs to describe transgender people or the common theme of “girl on girl” content that’s actually catered to the male gaze, porn regularly exploits those in the LGBTQ+ community and caricaturizes, mischaracterizes, and co-opts their experiences as entertaining fetishes rather than legitimate lived experiences.

 Dr. Carolyn West, an expert on domestic violence and cultural sensitivity, has taught courses on Human Sexuality for more than 20 years.
 Discussing the porn industry’s history of perpetuating racism against the Black community, she explains, “It doesn’t take long to stumble upon any number of racist titles that promote offensive and unwarranted racial stereotypes.”
 She continues, “The porn industry appears to get a free pass to promote horrifically racist and abusive content in the name of sexual entertainment to anyone with internet access, even children.”West, C. M. (2021).
 Why does the porn industry get away with racist portrayals of Black people?
 Fight the New Drug.
 Retrieved from https://fightthenewdrug.org/why-does-the-porn-industry-get-away-with-racist-portrayals-of-black-people/Copy